Kingxukai/linux/Documentation/kbuild/makefiles.rst

   hostprogs     := qconf
   qconf-cxxobjs := qconf.o

-In the example above the executable is composed of the C++ file qconf.cc - identified by $(qconf-cxxobjs).
+In the woke example above the woke executable is composed of the woke C++ file qconf.cc - identified by $(qconf-cxxobjs).

 If qconf is composed of a mixture of .c and .cc files, then an